The Woodland Native Habitat Garden serves as a teaching area to demonstrate how native plants are a source of food and shelter for wildlife.

 Woodland Native Habitat

-Classes taught there include proper pruning, hardscape construction, growing native plants, using natives in your landscape, backyard habitat, gardening to attract pollinators, weed identification, starting and managing a meadow, and landscape design.
+Classes taught there include proper pruning, hardscape construction, growing native plants, using natives in your landscape, backyard habitat, gardening to attract pollinators, weed identification, starting, and managing a meadow, and landscape design.

-Future plans include building a bog in your yard, growing bog and carnivorous plants, rain gardening and more to come.
-Additionally, portions of the area are used for pollinator research, and of course simply as a place to unwind and enjoy nature.The area was fenced off from the horse pasture in the fall of 2002 and slowly planted and added to year to year as funding and grant monies became available.
+Portions of the area are used for pollinator research, and, of course, simply as a place to unwind and enjoy nature.
+The area was fenced off from the horse pasture in the fall of 2002 and slowly planted and added as annual funding and grant monies became available.
+In 2024, the Tranquility Garden, a small area and pathway, was added near the stream.

-Master Gardeners are grateful to the Alexander Stewart Foundation for the initial grant funding the project.The pergola was installed in 2006 as a gift of money and labor from the local George Washington Masonic Lodge #143.
+Master Gardeners are grateful to the Alexander Stewart Foundation for the initial grant funding the project.
+The pergola was installed in 2006 as a gift of money and labor from the local George Washington Masonic Lodge #143.
 The pillars were rescued from the old Ag Building when it was torn down and replaced with the new Ag Heritage Center.